pammacdotnet/TypstPaper/paper.typ

   kind: image,
 ) <fig:chess>

-It is worth mentioning the Typst #package-link("CeTZ") library#footnote[http://cetz-package.github.io].
+It is worth mentioning the Typst's #package-link("CeTZ") library#footnote[http://cetz-package.github.io].
 CeTZ is a graphics package designed for the Typst typesetting system, aiming to provide capabilities similar to those of LaTeX's #package-link("TikZ") for creating vector graphics @Kottwitz23.
 While TikZ is a mature and powerful tool within the LaTeX ecosystem, known for its extensive features, CeTZ is tailored to integrate seamlessly with Typst's syntax and design philosophy.

 Regarding data visualization, Typst also offers powerful capabilities through its extensible package ecosystem, enabling users to create high-quality plots and charts directly within their documents.
 Two prominent packages facilitating this are #package-link("Lilaq")#footnote[https://lilaq.org] and #package-link("CeTZ-Plot")#footnote[https://github.com/cetz-package/cetz-plot].
 The first one provides a user-friendly interface for scientific data visualization, drawing inspiration from tools like Matplotlib @Tosi09 and PGFplots (@fig:lilaq).
 It emphasizes ease of use, allowing for quick creation of plots with minimal code, and supports features like customizable color cycles, axis configurations, and various plot types.